SiriusUdS/desktop-data-reader/README.md

 - [License](#license)

 ## Project Overview
-SDCerdExtrecter is a C++20 project that extract data from an SD card and generates beep sounds at different frequencies and durations while doing it using SFML for audio playback.
+This repository is a C++20 project that extract data from an SD card and generates beep sounds at different frequencies and durations while doing it using SFML for audio playback.

 ## Prerequisites
 - Visual Studio 2019 or newer (x64 configuration recommended)